 Greater Tampa Bay Real Estate Closing Documentation

-- Deed: transfers title of the property from seller to buyer.
+Deed: transfers title of the property from the seller to buyer.
 Signed by the seller

-- Financed Itemization: explains the prepaid financed costs that are subtracted from the total loan amount which are on the Truth in lending statement.
+Financed Itemization: explains the prepaid finance costs that are subtracted from the total loan amount which is on the Truth in Lending statement.
 Signed by the buyer

-- Seller’s Affidavit: requires seller to state he/she has not altered the property in any way that might cloud the title.
+Seller’s Affidavit: requires the seller to state he/she has not altered the property in any way that might cloud the title.
 Signed by the seller

-- FIRPTA Document: advises buyer that if seller is a foreigner and leaves the country without paying income taxes due because of the transaction, the buyer is liable.
+FIRPTA Document: advises the buyer that if the seller is a foreigner and leaves the country without paying income taxes due because of the transaction, the buyer is liable.
 Signed by the buyer

 Buying a home in Greater Tampa Bay Florida is a complicated process that involves many steps and having a Greater Tampa Bay Area Real Estate Advisor will allow for a much smoother and more efficient transaction.